TimelyDataflow/differential-dataflow/mdbook/src/chapter_2/chapter_2_6.md

         });
 ```

-The group operator has some tricky Rust details about how it is expressed.
+The reduce operator has some tricky Rust details about how it is expressed.
 The type of closure you must provide is technically

 ```rust,no_run
         Fn(&Key, &[(&Val, Cnt)], &mut Vec<(Val2, Cnt2)>)